 Association members receive a monthly newsletter containing articles, updates and resources.

 Association meetings are held in Richmond, once a month, September through to May.
 During meetings, members will listen to guest speakers, presentation and news from the beekeeping community.
 Members are also provided with an opportunity to network and share information and resources.
 Our meetings are also fun and include coffee, tea, sweets and a prize raffle.

 Events: Social Gatherings and Workshops

 In addition to regular meetings, the Association arranges several social gatherings and workshops such as a field day and potluck, a candle making workshop, “bees and beers” informal gatherings at a rotating series of locations, and a Christmas party.
 See the Events calendar for up-to-date information.

 To support newer beekeepers, an educational presentation series and workshops are available.
 These presentations are often made by experienced, volunteer club members with a focus on starting out, traditional and unconventional hive construction options, colony maintenance and health.

 Equipment Rentals and Group Benefits

 The association has a limited stock of equipment that is available for members to borrow.
 Equipment includes extractors, candle molds, wax foundation forms for making your own foundation and a small library of books.
 Association members also organize group book and equipment orders and Iotron equipment irradiation.

-To provide the opportunity to communicate with fellow club members, and to facilitate the sharing of resources and information, the RBA provides members with access to its listserv.
+To provide the opportunity to broadcast communicate with fellow club members, and to facilitate the sharing of resources and information, the RBA provides members with access to its listserv (Google Groups).
 Members use the listserv for discussion, education and help, as well as to buy and sell bees and equipment.
 Members are welcome to register when paying annual membership fees.
 Note that any e-mails to email@example.com go to all members participating in listserv.

-If you are registered, you may review the active forum and archived content online.
+If you are registered for listserv, you may review the active forum and archived content online.